How much do 2025 Super Bowl commercials cost? Here's the price tag on ads this year.

 "Comedy can be a safe route for brands, and you don't want to divide your audience at all, so comedy makes sense.
 There's more celebrities being used than ever," Bray said.

 Depending on a celebrity's level of fame, they can add anywhere from less than $50,000 for a brief cameo to millions of dollars.
-Bray said he expects the tab for most stars to appear in a Super Bowl spot is in the $2 million range.
+Bray said he estimates the tab for most stars that appear in a Super Bowl spot to be in the $2 million range.

 How much did Super Bowl commercials cost in past years?